-What is Traditional African Art?
+What Is Traditional African Art?

+What is traditional African Art?
 It is impossible to discuss African art without using words like culture, beauty, function or even controversy.
 The art scene in Africa is dynamic and has grown over the years with artists finding recognition worldwide.
 Art fairs, independent galleries and renowned museums are all showcasing talented African artists who produce extraordinary work.
 It’s been a long time coming some would say.
 But African art wasn’t always admired and revered.
 A culture that is deeply rooted in tradition, religious rituals and mystery to those on the outside, will take some time to gain appreciation.
 Such is the case with traditional African art.
 In order to appreciate the growth of African art, we must consider the foundation and history.
 What then is traditional African art?

 Traditional African Art describes the most popular and studied forms of African art which are typically found in museum collections.
 It brings together the diverse material culture, including everything from sculpture, textiles and functional items, of hundreds of different groups across Africa.
 African art ranges from what is often labeled traditional sculpture and masks to contemporary painting, photography, ceramics, metal working, and more.
 Wooden masks, which might either be of human, animal or mythical creatures, are one of the most commonly found forms of traditional African art.
 In more recent times, while maintaining the basic elements of traditional African art, collectors now mount African wall art as masterpieces in homes and museums.

 Traditional African art is steeped in rich history and dates back as far as 6000-year old rock carvings in the Sahara.
 The earliest known sculptures are from the Nok culture of Nigeria, made around 500 B.C.E.
 Along with sub-Saharan Africa, the cultural arts of the western tribes, ancient Egyptian artifacts, and indigenous southern crafts also contributed greatly to African art.